Eva Didur: Career

-Didur had her concert debut at the Metropolitan Opera House in 1918, a concert in which she "exhibited a fine, powerful powerful soprano and decided dramatic temperament."
+Didur made her concert debut at the Metropolitan Opera House in 1918, a concert in which she "exhibited a fine, powerful powerful soprano and decided dramatic temperament."
 She sang at the Hippodrome with her father in December 1918.
-She went on to Italy in 1919, where she sang the part of Mimi in La bohème in Milan.
+She went to Italy in 1919, where she sang the part of Mimi in La bohème in Milan.
 She was engaged to sing in Trieste during the 1919–1920 opera season.
-In 1921 she was back in Milan to sing the part of Marguerite in Mefistofele, under the direction of her godfather, Arturo Toscanini.
+In 1921, she was back in Milan to sing the part of Marguerite in Mefistofele, under the direction of her godfather, Arturo Toscanini.

-Didur sang at many benefit events during World War I. In 1917 she performed at a concert with pianists Ignacy Jan Paderewski and Zygmunt Stojowski for the Polish Victims War Relief Fund.
-She performed with her father at a benefit for the Russian Relief Fund at Carnegie Hall, and at another benefit for the Polish Army Hospital in France, at Aeolian Hall, a few weeks later.
-In the summer of 1918 she sang the Polish national anthem and other music at a "Polish Night" stadium concert in New York, under the direction of Arnold Volpe, and at a Red Cross benefit concert on Long Island.
+Didur sang at many benefit events during World War I. In 1917, she performed at a concert with pianists Ignacy Jan Paderewski and Zygmunt Stojowski for the Polish Victims War Relief Fund.
+She performed with her father at a benefit for the Russian Relief Fund at Carnegie Hall and at another benefit for the Polish Army Hospital in France, at Aeolian Hall, a few weeks later.
+In the summer of 1918, she sang the Polish national anthem and other music at a "Polish Night" stadium concert in New York, under the direction of Arnold Volpe, and at a Red Cross benefit concert on Long Island.

 Personal life

-As a young woman Eva Didur was close friends with silent film actress Dagmar Godowsky.
+As a young woman, Eva Didur was close friends with silent film actress Dagmar Godowsky.